tedirghazali/calendar/README.md

-# sastra
+# Sastra
-Sastra is an [Astro](https://astro.build) library or a compilation of Astro components
+Sastra is an web components based on Vidie